mitchpaulus/dotfiles/notes/gnuplot.md

 %M minute, 00–60
 %p ”am” or ”pm”
 %r shorthand for "%I:%M:%S %p" (only output)
-%R shorthand for %H:%M" (only output)
+%R shorthand for "%H:%M" (only output)
 %S second, integer 00–60 on output, (double) on input
 %s number of seconds since start of year 1970
 %T shorthand for "%H:%M:%S" (only output)